lsst/dp0_lsst_io/docs/delegate-resources/rubin-data-academy-2024.rst

 **Location**: virtual

-**Eligibility**: All DP0 delegates are eligible to register for the DP0 Virtual Summer School.
+**Eligibility**: All DP0 delegates are eligible to register for the DP0 Rubin Data Academy.
 There is currently space available for new DP0 delegates: for more information about how to become a delegate, see the :ref:`DP0-Delegate-Resources-Get-Started-Checklist`.